South Branch Root River water or watershed scenery in Minnesota

 If South Branch Root is off-color, warm, or access-limited, compare South Fork Root, Whitewater River, or a warmwater Mississippi plan.

-Minnesota trout stream rules and special regulation reaches vary.
-Check the regulation PDF, trout maps, and local DNR condition notes before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Minnesota trout stream rules and special fishing rule reaches vary.
+Check the rule PDF, trout maps, and local DNR condition notes before fishing.

 Preston area